1629 K Street NW #300

 Doing otherwise would portray them as breaching the law.

-To take advantage of this, ComplaintsBoard.com provides a list of requirements on their DMCA procedure page.
+ComplaintsBoard.com provides a list of requirements on their DMCA procedure page to take advantage of this.

 This procedure is the same with other sites.
-We provide a summary of the procedure with Scamion.com here.
+We provide a summary of the process with Scamion.com here.